Last Updated on January 17, 2026 by Emma Fajcz | Published: May 26, 2023

 Pizza may not be traditionally Tuscan, but it’s ubiquitous in Italy (and, for that matter, the world).
 Being gluten-free doesn’t mean you can’t partake, though.
 These pizzerie in Florence are certified by AiC:

-The real (gluten-free) deal, Ciro & Sons is also certified by Naples’ pizza association as serving authentic Neapolitan pizza.
+- Ciro & Sons: The real (gluten-free) deal, Ciro & Sons is also certified by Naples’ pizza association as serving authentic Neapolitan pizza.

-A Florence chain with multiple locations, you are never too far from a PizzaMan.
+- Pizza Man: A Florence chain with multiple locations, you are never too far from a PizzaMan.

-Mister Pizza – not to be confused with PizzaMan – has two Florence locations.
+- Mister Pizza: Mister Pizza – not to be confused with PizzaMan – has two Florence locations.
 The build-your-own options make it easy to customize your own pizza.

-Ristorante Pizzeria La Luna has plenty of gluten-free pizza options, which are clearly labeled on their menu.
+- Ristorante Pizzeria La Luna: Ristorante Pizzeria La Luna has plenty of gluten-free pizza options, which are clearly labeled on their menu.
 This spot also offers other dishes in case someone in your group prefers, say, pasta instead!

 Gelato might seem like a safe gluten-free bet, but of course there are plenty of opportunities for cross-contamination between scoops and cones.
 These shops are either completely gluten-free or they’ve got gluten-free cones and know how to avoid cross-contamination:

-Did you know that well-known gelato chain Grom is 100% gluten-free?
+- Grom: Did you know that well-known gelato chain Grom is 100% gluten-free?
 The Florence location is centrally located just one block down from the Duomo.

-Antica Gelateria Fiorentina is a local spot that offers gluten-free options so that you can sample flavors safely and deliciously.
+- Antica Gelateria Fiorentina: Antica Gelateria Fiorentina is a local spot that offers gluten-free options so that you can sample flavors safely and deliciously.

-Traditional dishes in Tuscany that are gluten-free
+Traditional Dishes in Tuscany that Are Gluten-Free

 As mentioned earlier, pasta doesn’t play a huge role in Tuscan history.
 Some of the quintessentially Tuscan dishes, however, do incorporate the region’s famously unsalted bread as a thickener.
 In other words, you’ll want to confirm with waiters that a dish is gluten-free—don’t assume because it’s a “soup” that it automatically is.